SamuelEarl/quigleydb/ideas/QUERY_LANGUAGE.md

 )
 ```

-The RETURN clause states to return only the Actors from the path, which will return a flat list of Actors.
+# Filter what is returned from a path of objects (nodes and relations)

 ```py
 result = db.tx(